 For those spots, we pulled out a clamp and clamped the pieces together, pre-drilled, and then drilled the screws in.
 This avoided putting too much pressure on the fragile wood while drilling.

-Once the base box is done, use a drill bit to drill drainage holes in the bottom.
+Once the base box was done, we used a drill bit to drill drainage holes in the bottom.

-Step 2: Attach the three vertical pieces: one on each side of the back and in the middle.
-Use a nail gun to attach them, then pre-drill holes and screw them on tightly.
+Step 2: Next we attached the three vertical pieces: one on each side of the back and in the middle.
+We used a nail gun to attach them, then we pre-drilled holes and screwed them on tightly.

-Step 3: Use your pencil to mark on the three vertical pieces where you want your three horizontal pieces to go.
+Step 3: We used a pencil to mark on the three vertical pieces where we wanted the three horizontal pieces to go.
 We grabbed some clamps and clamped the horizontal pieces on to help us visualize how it would look.

 The clamps also made it easier to shoot a few nails in using the nail gun, which held everything in place when we removed the clamps but hadn’t yet pre-drilled the holes or drilled the screws.

-Tip: When positioning the horizontal strips and deciding where to drill the screws, remember that each of the pot clips will need to be drilled on, too.
-Just keep that in mind.
+Tip: When positioning the horizontal strips and deciding where to drill the screws, we had to remember that each of the pot clips would need to be drilled on, too.

 Step 4: Paint!
 Since I knew this piece would be out in the elements and the base would hold wet soil, I gave it a coat of primer and two coats of this paint.
 I am so happy with how much a few coats of paint cleaned this piece up.